IamIremIdil/IamIremIdil/README.md

 </details>

 <br/>
-• My internship projects are company property , happy to discuss architecture and approach over email or in an interview
+• My internship projects are company property, happy to discuss architecture and approach over email or in an interview

 ## ✦ **Stack**
-Python · JavaScript · Node.js ·  MongoDB · Docker · n8n · Qdrant · SQLite
+Python · JavaScript · Node.js · Docker · Qdrant · MongoDB · SQLite · n8n
 <br/>

+Interested in backend engineering and building products people actually use.